erik1066/fdns-ms-dotnet-object/README.md

 # FDNS Object Microservice: A REST backing service for database operations

-"Object" is a backing service with a simple RESTful API for database operations.
+"Object" is a backing service with a simple RESTful API for NoSQL database operations.
 Supported operations include CRUD, search, data pipelines, aggregation, and bulk imports.
+MongoDB is the underlying database technology.

 [![Build Status](https://travis-ci.org/erik1066/fdns-ms-dotnet-object.svg?branch=master)](https://travis-ci.org/erik1066/fdns-ms-dotnet-object)
 [![Docker Pulls](https://img.shields.io/docker/pulls/biohazard501/fdns-ms-dotnet-object.svg)](https://hub.docker.com/r/biohazard501/fdns-ms-dotnet-object/)

 Backing services are [factor #4 of the 12-factor app methodology](https://12factor.net/backing-services).
-Applied to database operations, the result is that virtually all languages and platforms can be used to interact with the database.
-These includes languages that don't have a Mongo SDK, like Rust, SAS, and R. One can even use a terminal session with `curl`.
-A deploy of the Object microservice is able to swap out a local Mongo database with one managed by a third party (such as Azure CosmosDB, a managed MongoDB cluster on AWS, or an on-prem Mongo cluster) without any source code changes.
+Applied to database operations, the result is that a wide variety of languages and platforms can be used to interact with the database.
+These include languages that don't have a Mongo SDK, like Rust, SAS, and R. Analysts, data scientists, and developers can all learn a simple HTTP REST API to work with the organization's data.

-The Object backing service makes it unnecessary to learn or implement a Mongo SDK to interact with the organization's persistent storage.
-This is a benefit for data scientists and analysts who are unlikely to have strong software engineering backgrounds.
-Conversely, analysts and data scientists ought to be very familiar with retreiving data from HTTP API endpoints.

 An additional benefit is centralized data access, authentication, and authorization.
 The Object backing service is secured via OAuth2 using scope-based authorization.
 Data scientists thus have a known, consistent way of requesting access to and retreiving data for the entire organization.
 While HTTP APIs for the organization's data can still be implemented without the Object backing service, they will be scattered across many URLs and are unlikely to have consistent APIs.